material-motion/material-motion/GLOSSARY.md

 ## update event

-The update event is called on an Actor many times per second.
+The update event is called on an Executor many times per second.
 These events are usually synchronized to the current display's refresh rate: 60 times per second being common, 90 times per second being recommended for VR.

 We've listed technologies/APIs that provide this type of event for a variety of platforms below:
 - Core Animation: CADisplayLink's selector calls